Improve Your Personal Economy: The 1-Year Challenge

 If you want to be creative and save some money, join me in this challenge and post your comments and updates!
 Or, comment or email me at email@example.com if you have another financial challenge idea for me.

 Need a little more direction in creating your monthly spending plan?
-The Financial Counselors at LSS are here to help you create a plan you can stick to, conquer your debt, build up savings, or achieve other financial goals you may have.
+The Financial Counselors at LSS are here to help you create a plan you can stick to, manage your debt, build up savings, or achieve other financial goals you may have.
 Call us today at 888.577.2227 to schedule an appointment.
 Don’t wait to improve your financial present and future – take action today!

 You can also get started right now.
 Help is a simple click away!